The Bridge (2006 documentary film): Production and filming

-Controversy
+Controversies

 The documentary caused significant controversy when bridge officials charged Steel with misleading them about his intentions.
 In his permit application to the Golden Gate National Recreation Area, a government agency that does not have any jurisdiction over the bridge but that does manage nearby park areas, Steel wrote he intended "to capture the powerful, spectacular intersection of monument and nature that takes place every day at the Golden Gate Bridge."

 Steel says he lied on his permit application because he believed he would be instantly rejected if the true scope of his project was known.
 He also wanted to keep the nature of the project secret in order to prevent anyone from jumping to have their deaths recorded in the documentary: "To me, the worst-case scenario was if word got out that we were filming around the clock."

 Celia Kupersmith, CEO and general manager of the Golden Gate Bridge Highway and Transportation District, said there was an increase in suicide attempts at the bridge when the documentary began appearing at film festivals and attracting publicity.
 District spokeswoman Mary Currie called the film an "invasion of privacy."

 Kyle Gamboa, a high school student from Fair Oaks, California, skipped school in September 2013 to jump off the bridge, yelling "Yahoo!" as he leaped to his death.
 The New York Times reported he had watched the trailer for The Bridge repeatedly.
 His suicide note read, "I'm happy.
 I thought this was a good place to end."

 In 2015, the New Zealand Film and Video Labeling Body requested Netflix to remove the documentary from its streaming service for being classified as "objectionable".
 Netflix complied with their request and removed the documentary from their library.
 New Zealand has the highest rate of youth suicides in the OECD.

-Release
+Release and reception

 The Bridge was a box office success; from an estimated budget of $25,000, the film grossed $179,780 domestically and $25,944 overseas for a worldwide total of $205,724.